0mam0ri/Relia/README.md

-# Relia
+# KittyWare

-Relia is a powerful software for game called "The Strongest Battlgegrounds" on game called Roblox.
+KittyWare is a powerful software for game called "The Strongest Battlgegrounds" on game called Roblox.
-Relia provides you a bunch of useful features to improve your gameplay.
+KittyWare provides you a bunch of useful features to improve your gameplay.

-## Loadstring to load Relia:
+## Loadstring to load KittyWare:
 ```lua
 loadstring(game:HttpGet('https://raw.githubusercontent.com/0mam0ri/Relia/refs/heads/main/obf.lua'))()
 ```